capillariesio/capillaries/doc/qna.md

 A. No. Guaranteed delivery of RabbitMQ messages for each Capillaries [batch](glossary.md#data-batch) is one of the cornerstones of Capillaries architecture.

-## External data acquisition
+## External data acquisition/processing

-Q. For each row in my [data table](glossary.md#data-table), I need to acquire data from an external source (say, via web service), providing some row fields as arguments.
+Q. For each row in my [data table](glossary.md#data-table), I need to acquire some new data from an external source (say, via web service), providing some row fields as arguments.

 A. Start a run that dumps the table into files via [file writer](glossary.md#table_file) with some unique row identifiers, acquire data from the external source, save acquired data into new files that use the same unique row identifiers, and start a run that uses those new files.